RestKit/RestKit/README.md

 1. Look to the bottom of the **General** pane labeled **Linked Libraries**.
 You will need to add the following frameworks:
  * **CFNetwork.framework** - Required for networking support.
  * **SystemConfiguration.framework** - Required for detection of network availability.
- * **MobileCoreServices.framework** - Optional.
+ * **MobileCoreServices.framework** - Required.
 Provides support for MIME type auto-detection for uploaded files.
  * **CoreData.framework** - Optional.
 Required for use of the Core Data backed persistent object store.
 1. Get Info on your target and you should be looking at the **General** tag.
 In the top **Direct Dependencies** section, click the plus button and add a direct dependency on the RestKit target.
 1. Switch to the 'Build' tab in your project inspector.
 Make sure that your **Configuration** pop-up menu reads **All Configurations** so that your changes will work for all build configurations.